zhaoy/hrs/README.md

 2. Download the raw data.
 From inside the raw data folder, copy-paste or cut-paste `rndhrs_p.sav` to the root directory of this repository.

-3. Run `makefile.R` to generate the analysis data-set, `hrs.tsv`.
-If you want to open it before running it, use the file browser / manager / system of the computer instead of the "File" menu in R or [RStudio](https://www.rstudio.com).
+3. Run `makefile.R` to generate the analysis data-set, which should appear in the root directory of this repository as `hrs.tsv`.
+To open `makefile.R`, use the file browser / manager / system of the computer instead of the "File" menu in R or [RStudio](https://www.rstudio.com).
 Suggested methods:

 * Double-click on `makefile.R`.
 * Select `makefile.R`, right-click, and left-click on "Open".
 * Select `makefile.R`, right-click, hover over "Open With", and left-click on R or RStudio.

-As `makefile.R` runs, ignore these warning messages if they appear:
+As `makefile.R` runs, ignore these warning messages:

 ```
 Warning: 1 parsing failure.